pitermarx/pitermarx.github.io/content/posts/2025/01/whats-the-point-of-the-ot/index.pt.md

 O livro do Apocalipse expande este tema, retratando Jesus como o guerreiro vitorioso e o Rei conquistador que julgará as nações e inaugurará a Nova Jerusalém.
 Isto cumpre finalmente a esperança expressa nos profetas: um reino eterno onde Deus habita com o seu povo, e a maldição do pecado é revertida.

-The book of Revelation expands on this topic, portraying Jesus as the victorious warrior and the conquering King who will judge the nations and inaugurate the New Jerusalem.
-This finally fulfills the hope expressed in the prophets: an eternal kingdom where God dwells with his people, and the curse of sin is reversed.

 {{< bible "Apocalipse 11:15" "ARC" >}}
 Os reinos deste mundo tornaram-se o reino do nosso Senhor e do seu Messias, e ele reinará pelos séculos dos séculos
 {{< /bible >}}